-Ireland Strategic Investment Fund (ISIF) €215 MILLION
+Ireland Strategic Investment Fund (ISIF)

 The ISIF was established in December 2014 to invest on a commercial basis in a manner designed to support economic activity and employment in Ireland.
 The assets of the National Pensions Reserve Fund (NPRF), the ISIF's predecessor fund, transferred to the ISIF.
 Funding has been provided to the SBCI on foot of a direction from the Minister for Finance to the NPRF Commission.
 The ISIF funding is a ten-year revolving facility with capacity for conversion to capital at the Minister's request.
-In February 2017, following the request of the Minister, €25m of the revolving facility was converted to capital to support risk-sharing schemes being delivered to the market in the course of the year.
+In October 2020, €50m of the revolving facility was converted to capital to support lending, guarantees and any unforeseen losses.